plan vs actual review

 Planned vs Actual Route Analysis

-• Loss of planned route alignment
+• Loss of route alignment relative to the plan

 • Waypoint omission or bypass